Decoding Depression: Causes and Signs of Depression in Teenagers

 - Traumatic early life events such as physical or sexual abuse, loss of one or both parents

-- Environmental factors such as peer problems, long-term bullying or academic problems, parental fights, shifting to new place, parental expectations, academic pressure etc.
+- Environmental factors such as peer problems, long-term bullying or academic problems, parental fights, shifting to a new place, parental expectations, academic pressure etc.

 - Genetic vulnerability — inherited traits from parents or blood relatives